SaaSyEth/eth-owl/README.md

 # 🦉 eth-owl
-Watch any Ethereum address with 🦉 `eth-owl` to receive real-time callbaks to your webhook(s) for each incoming/outgoing transaction.
+Watch any Ethereum address with 🦉 `eth-owl` to receive real-time callbaks to your webhooks (or emails) for each incoming/outgoing transaction.
 A permissionless, pseudo-anonymous Ethereum SaaS for developers.

 ## Quickstart
 - setup your REST API endpoint that will receive `POST` requests from 🦉 `eth-owl`
-- `purchase` your webhook via the `ethOwl` smart contract https://etherscan.io/address/0x70C92A8A51191378a6ec8ce0493aa7a3f469425C#writeContract
+- `purchase` your webhook or email subscription via the `ethOwl` smart contract https://etherscan.io/address/0x70C92A8A51191378a6ec8ce0493aa7a3f469425C#writeContract

 ![ScreenShot](./purchase.png)